ken107/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 4. Describe how, and identify where in your code, you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-The code for training the model is located in the eigth cell of the ipython notebook.
+The code for training the model is located in the 9th and 10th cell of the ipython notebook.

 I use SoftMax cross entropy with the Adam Optimizer.
 I define a `train` function that breaks the training dataset into batches and run them one by one in the session.
 And define a `evaluate` function that computes the accuracy of the predictions, which will be called on the validation and test datasets.